etingof/snmpsim/docs/source/documentation/command-line-options.rst

 OIDs.
 Each kind of network transport (e.g. IPv4-over-UDP) has its own OID prefix, while the instances of it are identified by a longer OID.

-When *snmpsimd.py* is asked to initialize a transport endpoint, it will take the prefix OID and append a single sub-OID number starting from this offset.
+When *snmpsim-command-responder* is asked to initialize a transport endpoint, it will take the prefix OID and append a single sub-OID number starting from this offset.

 The default is one.